kithmina-prasad/Live-Host-Discoverer/README.md

   <img src="https://img.shields.io/badge/Nmap-0E83CD?style=for-the-badge&logo=nmap&logoColor=white" alt="Nmap">
 </div>

-**Live Host Discoverer** is a lightweight and powerful Bash-based tool that detects live hosts on a local network, notifies you instantly about newly connected or disconnected devices via Telegram, and keeps a log of all network activity.
+**Live Host Discoverer** is a lightweight and powerful Bash-based tool that detects live and new hosts on a local network, notifies you instantly about newly connected and Live devices via Telegram, and keeps a log of all network activity.
 Ideal for system admins, home network users, and cybersecurity learners.

 ## <div align="left">✨ Features

   - Detects all live devices on your subnet using arp-scan
-  - Sends instant Telegram alerts for:
   - New devices connecting to the network
   - Known devices going offline
   - Maintains a log file for historical tracking
   - Stores known devices in a local file
   - DNS reverse lookup for hostname info
-  - Cron-job compatible for background monitoring
+  - Cron-job compatible for background automation & monitoring
+  - Sends instant Telegram alerts

 ## <div align="left">🚀 Installation